hydroGR/evalhyd/__source/cli/subcommands/evalhyd_evalp.rst

 .. option:: --t_msk <TEXT:DIR>

-   Path to directory where CSV files containing temporal subsets are.
+   Path to directory where CSV files containing temporal subsets are, whose structure must be the same as for *q_prd* to distinguish each leadtime and each site:
-   The directory must contain separate files for each site, whose filenames must match those found in *q_obs*.
-Each subset consists in a series of `0`/`1` indicating which time steps to include/discard.
-   If not provided and neither is *m_cdt*, no subset is performed and only one set of metrics is returned corresponding to the whole time series.
-If provided, as many sets of metrics are returned as they are masks provided.

    .. code-block:: text
       :caption: Directory structure to follow for temporal masks.

       <t_msk>
+      ├── leadtime_1
+      │   ├── site_a.csv
+      │   ├── site_b.csv
+      │   ┆   ···
+      │   └── site_z.csv
+      ├── leadtime_2
+      │   ├── site_a.csv
+      │   ├── site_b.csv
+      │   ┆   ···
+      │   └── site_z.csv
+      ┆   ···
+      └── leadtime_9
           ├── site_a.csv
           ├── site_b.csv
           ┆   ···
           └── site_z.csv

+   The leadtime sub-directories must contain separate files for each site, whose filenames must match those found in *q_prd*.
+Each subset consists in a series of `0`/`1` indicating which time steps to include/discard.
+If not provided and neither is *m_cdt*, no subset is performed and only one set of metrics is returned corresponding to the whole time series.
+If provided, as many sets of metrics are returned as they are masks provided.

    .. important::